allie/eterlite/README.md

 ### Windows
 Eterlite for Windows is (for now) packaged as a portable executable, meaning you simply need to run `Eterlite.exe` to launch the client; no installation is required.

+### Linux
+Linux users will need to build Eterlite from the source.
+See the Development section below for more information on how to build it on your system.

 ## Usage
 The Eterlite interface has several components:
 * Above the game area is a toolbar.